This is a product which may be injected into the skin to dissolve the most common type of dermal fillers

 Unevenness of dermal filler: Hylase /hyaluronidase can be injected to even out and smooth the appearance of dermal filler

-Infections: With an infection related to dermal filler injection, hyalase /hylauronidase should be used (if the filler was h********* a*** type) See my dermal filler infection protocol #
+Infections: With an infection related to dermal filler injection, hyalase /hylauronidase may be used.

 Blue appearance under the skin due to dermal filler (Tyndall Effect): This will resolve with treatment with hyaluronidase / hyalase